Rogers' Rangers: Pontiac's War

 At the end of the war, the Rangers were given the task of taking command of Fort Detroit from the French forces.
 After the war, most of the Rangers returned to civilian life.
 In 1763, Rogers recruited several volunteers for the reinforcement of Detroit commanded by James Dalyell of the 1st Royal Regiment and formerly of the 80th Regiment of Light Armed Foot (Gage's Light Infantry).
 Upon arrival at Detroit, Dalyell talked post Commandant Henry Gladwin into allowing Dalyell to take his reinforcements to attack an Indian village near Parent's Creek.
-The force of 250-300 soldiers of the 55th and 60th regiments, Rogers' volunteers, and the Queen's Royal American Rangers under the command of Captain Joseph Hopkins was ambushed, as the advanced guard made up of men from the 55th regiment crossed the bridge at Parent's Creek.
+The force of 250–300 soldiers of the 55th and 60th regiments, Rogers' volunteers, and the Queen's Royal American Rangers under the command of Captain Joseph Hopkins was ambushed, as the advanced guard made up of men from the 55th regiment crossed the bridge at Parent's Creek.
 Rogers' men were responsible for effectively covering the retreat of the force back to Fort Detroit.

 American War of Independence

-When the Revolutionary War broke out in 1775, Robert Rogers offered his services to General George Washington.
-However, Washington turned him down, fearing he might be a spy, since Rogers had just returned from a long stay in England.
-Infuriated by the rejection, Rogers offered his services to the British, who accepted.
+The American Revolutionary War began with the Battles of Lexington and Concord in April 1775, and Robert Rogers offered his services to General George Washington soon after.
+However, Washington turned him down, fearing that he might be a spy, since Rogers had just returned from a long stay in England.
+Rogers was infuriated by the rejection, so he offered his services to the British.
 He formed the Queen's Rangers (1776) and later the King's Rangers.
 Rogers was instrumental in the capture of Nathan Hale in September 1776.

-Several of his former rangers served under General Benedict Arnold in the revolutionary forces around Lake Champlain.
+Several of Rogers' former rangers served under General Benedict Arnold in the revolutionary forces around Lake Champlain.

 Legacy

-After the conclusion of the American War of Independence, Rogers Rangers were granted tracts of land for farming in what is now Pownal, Prince Edward Island, Canada.
-The Rangers were reactivated during the War of 1812 and a large training camp was built there, complete with barracks, a field hospital and musket range (of which the butts can still be seen).
+After the conclusion of the American War of Independence, Rogers Rangers were granted tracts of land for farming in Pownal, Prince Edward Island, Canada, The success of units like Rogers' Rangers prompted the British to integrate similar tactics into their regular army structure, creating light infantry units like Gage's Light Infantry (80th Regiment of Light-Armed Foot) formed in 1758 and a further evolution in the Rifle Brigade (Experimental Corps of Riflemen) formed in 1800, The British light infantry can be seen as the British Army's attempt to formalize and integrate the proven tactics of units like Rogers' Rangers into the structure of a regular army, the adoption of Ranger and light infantry tactics by the British Army predates the formal adoption of these tactics by the Continental Army during the Revolutionary War.

+The Rangers were reactivated as part of the U.S. Regular Army during the War of 1812.
 The Queen's York Rangers (1st American Regiment) of the Canadian Army claim to be descended from Rogers' Rangers.
-Also claiming descent from Rogers' Rangers are the 1st Battalion 119th Field Artillery of Michigan and the U.S. Army Rangers.
+Also claiming descent from Rogers' Rangers are the U.S. Army Rangers and the British Army's Ranger Regiment.

-Rogers' Rangers are featured on a New Hampshire historical marker (number 56) along New Hampshire Route 10 in Haverhill.
+Rogers' Rangers are featured on a New Hampshire historical marker (number 56) along New Hampshire Route 10 in Haverhill, New Hampshire.